flejz/bb-middleware/README.md

 ## event listener

-There is fake implementation for the event listener.
+There is a fake implementation for the event listener in place, just for demo purposes.
 There is nothing to read, however wiring up would be seamless as it is.

 ## tests
+Unit and integration tests build over the `handler` files.

 ```bash
 make test